Bowtie2

 In this command…

-1. --no-unal is an optional argument, meaning reads that do not align to the reference genome will not be written to sam output
+--no-unalis an optional argument, meaning reads that do not align to the reference genome will not be written tosamoutput-pis the number (n) of processors/threads used-xis the genome index-1is the file(s) containing mate 1 reads-2is the file(s) containing mate 2 reads-Sis the output alignment insamformat

 Demonstration